 It’s no secret that your lap, belly, back, head and more are all prime real estate for your cat to perch its furry little behind and fall asleep.
 This is one of life’s great ideological crossroads.

-Let’s say you’re gripped by a crippling need to run to the toilet ? do you A) move the cat, gently, to another location, thus freeing yourself to go about your business or B) sit perfectly still, hold it in and hope for the best
+Let’s say you’re gripped by a crippling need to run to the toilet? do you A) move the cat, gently, to another location, thus freeing yourself to go about your business or B) sit perfectly still, hold it in and hope for the best.

-It’s gotten to the point where you don’t even need to look out your own cat pictures, memes, gifs or videos; you’ve somehow developed a sort of Mafioso delivery service, whereby your friends link you to a daily quota of different pictures on social media.
+It’s gotten to the point where you don’t even need to look out your own cat pictures, memes, pictures or videos; you’ve somehow developed a sort of Mafioso delivery service, whereby your friends link you to a daily quota of different pictures on social media.

 It’s a great time-saver, sure, but it’s an unequivocal sign that crazy cat lady syndrome has well and truly set in.

-Everything you own attests to your cat love
+Almost everything you own attests to your cat love

 You demand feline adoration